Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 Exemptions may apply if you:

-- Are you married to or partnered with a Canadian citizen or permanent resident
+• Are married to or partnered with a Canadian citizen or permanent resident

 Official criteria: CMHC – Foreign Buyer Prohibition.